COLUMBUS (WCMH)–On January 26, 1978, an arctic blizzard raged across the Buckeye State. The storm left nearly $210 million in damage.

 PHOTOS: Blizzard of ’78 x

-Light rain was falling on Tuesday evening, January 25, in central Ohio, when reports of an impending snowstorm blared across the media.
-No one was sure just how bad it would be.
+Light rain began falling on Tuesday evening, January 25, in central Ohio, when reports of an impending snowstorm blared across the media.
+No one was sure just how bad it would be, though computer models strongly suggested a wicked storm was brewing.

 Ohio Governor James A. Rhodes declared a state of emergency, urging residents not to attempt travel in the midst of the blinding snowstorm that gradually tapered off on January 26.
 Yet the wind continued to whip the snow into mountainous drifts, some as high as 10 to 25 feet.